chromium/chromium/docs/security/security-labels.md

 Chromium user on behalf of an external party, use **reward_to-external** to ensure the report is still properly credited to the external reporter in the release notes.
-IF, however, _the reporter is an individual with an email address_ you should set the **Reporter** field to reflect to the email address of the external reporter.
-If the reporter was an organization or entity with a specific email address, then do not alter the **Reporter** field and user the **reward-to_external** hotlist.
+IF, however, _the reporter is an individual with an email address_ you should set the **Reporter** field to reflect the email address of the external reporter.
+If the reporter was an organization or entity with a specific email address, then do not alter the **Reporter** field and use the **reward-to_external** hotlist.
 Despite its name, you should add this label whether or not the reporter is in scope for the vulnerability rewards program, because external reports are credited in the release notes irrespective.